mathgladiator/adama-lang/docs/docs/reference-defining-structure-types.md

 }
 ```

-The useful of this conversion will become clear when [channels and futures are outlined.](/docs/reference-channels-handlers-futures).
+The usefulness of this conversion will become clear when [channels and futures are outlined](/docs/reference-channels-handlers-futures).